-- The funds have run surpluses since the early 1980s and are expected to do so through 2020 - After 2020, asset reserves will start to decline until they are depleted in 2033 - What happens then when the reserves are depleted?
+- The combined funds have run surpluses since the early 1980s and are expected to do so through 2019 - Beginning in 2020, combined asset reserves will start to decline until they are depleted in 2033 - The DI fund alone is projected to become depleted in the fourth quarter of 2016 - What happens then when the reserves are depleted?
 Stay tuned...